… was born in Tórshavn, Faroe Islands, in 1958. This biography is about Elin’s musical career. To read more about her professional career, click here.

-Although she hasn’t released more than one album with half the music written and composed by herself, these songs have none the less been very well received and popular in her home country.
-She is now in the process of recording her first solo album solely with her own music.
+Although she in a long time didn’t release more than one album with half the music written and composed by herself, these songs have none the less been very well received and popular in her home country.
+In early 2018 she finally went to a studio to record her first solo album solely with her own music.
 Read more about that further down this page.

 First public appearances

 The first time the public ever heard Elin sing was when she was 6 years old.
 She sang a Faroese children’s song – “Nú fiskur er á grunninum” by Hans Andrias Djurhuus – in a children’s program on the Faroese public radio station.
 But her first real public appearance on stage as a singer was when she was 16 years old in a play at the theatre in Tórshavn, Faroe Islands, where she sang a Faroese version of the song “Streets of London” by Ralph McTell translated or rewritten by herself, which became popular and has been recorded with her lyrics by various other Faroese bands a couple of times since then.

 Here is a photo from Elin’s very first public performance in the theatre Sjónleikarhúsið: